Josef Gangl

-Josef "Sepp" Gangl (September 12, 1910 – May 5, 1945) was a German major of the Wehrmacht who became a member of the Austrian Resistance very late in the Second World War.
+Josef "Sepp" Gangl (12 September 1910 – 5 May 1945) was a German major of the Wehrmacht who became a member of the Austrian Resistance very late in the Second World War.
 He was killed in action on May 5, 1945, at Itter Castle, Tyrol.
 He took part in the defense of Castle Itter against troops of the 17th SS Panzer Grenadier Division "Götz von Berlichingen" with soldiers of the Wehrmacht, the US Army and French prisoners, and lost his life in the process when he took a bullet to protect former French prime minister Paul Reynaud.
 He is remembered as a hero of the Austrian Resistance against the Nazi regime.

 Life

 Youth

 Josef Gangl was born on September 12, 1910, in Obertraubling, Kingdom of Bavaria, the son of an official of the Royal Bavarian State Railways and a former shop assistant.
 When he was a toddler, the family moved to Peißenberg in Upper Bavaria, where Josef's younger siblings were born.
+He attended the elementary and continuing education school until Easter 1927, and then worked as a farmer for the next 18 months.

 Reichswehr

-On November 1, 1928, Gangl joined the Reichswehr, which was then limited to 100,000 men, in order to begin a career as a professional soldier in Artillery Regiment 7 in Nuremberg.
-He stayed there until September 1929, in order to serve in Artillery Regiment 5 in Ulm.
+On November 1, 1928, Gangl joined the Reichswehr, which was then limited to 100,000 men, in order to begin a career as a professional NCO in Artillery Regiment 7 in Nuremberg.
+He stayed there until September 1929, in order to serve in Artillery Regiment 5 with headquarters in Ulm, although he served in the 8th Battery/III.
+Battalion in Ludwigsburg.

 Wehrmacht

-He became part of the newly established 25th Artillery Regiment in Ludwigsburg in 1935, and married the Ludwigsburg saleswoman Walburga Renz.
-Together they had two children, one of whom was a daughter named Sieglind (born 1936).
+He became part of the newly established 25th Artillery Regiment in Ludwigsburg in 1935, and married the Ludwigsburg saleswoman Walburga Renz (1909–1978).
+Together they had two children: daughter Sieglinde, married Weikert (b.
+13 August 1936) and Dr. oec.
+Norbert Gangl.

 Gangl was promoted to Oberfeldwebel in November 1938.
 From October 1939, he was to study at an officer school of the Wehrmacht.
 However, his regiment was stationed in the Saar-Palatinate on the border with France, preparing for war.
 There, on September 7, 1939, eleven French divisions, 25 km wide, crossed the border and advanced about 8 km into German territory (they withdrew within two weeks, on orders from Gamelin).
 This was Gangl's first combat during the Second World War.
 He spent six months in hospitals in the following months of the "Phoney War", returning to his regiment on May 14, 1940, to take part in the Western campaign, in which he commanded a reconnaissance unit of the 25th Infantry Division of the Wehrmacht.
 After the Armistice of Compiègne, Gangl served as an instructor in the artillery replacement department 25.
 After a short home leave in August 1940, he was an instructor at a base in Taus in the Protectorate of Bohemia and Moravia.
 He began a one-month training at the artillery school in Jüterbog on November 25, 1940.